XENON1T/pax/README.rst

 Alternatively, you can install the vanilla Python 3.4 from the `python webpage <https://www.python.org/>`_ or use a pre-installed python.
 Please note that

-- Only one version of pax can be installed per python installation,
+- Only one version of pax can be installed per python installation;
-- You need write permission to the python distribution's directory,
+- You need write permission to the python distribution's directory;
 - `pax` does *not* run under with python 2!

 Additional python packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^